I can't publish my most intense and wild sex tips online, so I send them in my private and discreet email newsletter. You can find out more here.

 - The Surprising Science of Sexual Desire That You Can Use To Your Advantage

-One of the pieces of advice we give to any woman who is having trouble getting in the mood for sex or even masturbation is to slow things down and to add foreplay.
+One of the pieces of advice we give to any woman who is having trouble getting in the mood for sex or self-pleasure is to slow things down and to add foreplay.
 Extended foreplay can solve a problem that we’ll talk about later on: being properly lubricated.
 There’s really no reason not to add foreplay.
 It helps you get in the mood, get you wet and, sometimes, get you off even before the big event!

 Ready to try it out?
 Check out our 22 tips and tricks for amazing foreplay.
 Because of the hormone drops that happen during menopause, foreplay may not be the only solution you need to add to your toolkit, nor will it solve all your potential problems.

 What Happens When Estrogen Decreases